Hip

 Gluteus Medius / Minimus Tendon Tears

-Gluteus medius and minimus tendon tears are among the most under-recognized causes of chronic lateral hip pain — often misdiagnosed for years as trochanteric bursitis.
+Gluteus medius and minimus tendon tears are among the most under-recognized causes of chronic lateral hip pain.
+They are often misdiagnosed for years as trochanteric bursitis.
 Sometimes called the "rotator cuff of the hip," these tendons anchor your primary hip abductor muscles to the greater trochanter, controlling pelvic stability with every step.
 At Maryland Orthopedic Specialists, our team evaluates and treats the full spectrum of gluteal tendon pathology, from tendinopathy managed with targeted rehabilitation to complete tears requiring surgical repair.

 Ready to get started?